-Proposition 63 is part of a long tradition of regulating or prohibiting weapons that lawmakers have determined to be unacceptably dangerous-including a century of restrictions enacted shortly after semi-automatic weapons capable of firing a large number of rounds without reloading became widely available in the commercial market.
+Section 32310 is consistent with this history and tradition.
+In particular, it is part of a long tradition of regulating or prohibiting weapons that lawmakers have determined to be unacceptably dangerous-including a century of restrictions enacted shortly after semi-automatic weapons capable of firing a large number of rounds without reloading became widely commercially available.
 See Robert J. Spitzer, Gun Law History in the United States and Second Amendment Rights, 80 Law & Contemp.
 Probs.
-55, 68-69, 72 (2017) (explaining that "[firearm] laws were enacted not when these weapons were
+55, 67-68, 72 (2017) (explaining that "[firearm] laws were enacted not when these weapons were invented, but when they began to circulate widely in society").
+Many of these laws were passed around the same time as the prohibitions on sales to felons and the mentally ill and restrictions on commercial arms sales, all laws that Heller identified as longstanding and therefore valid.
+See